MicrosoftDocs/cpp-docs/docs/windows/windows-runtime-cpp-template-library-wrl.md

 ## Windows Runtime C++ Template Library Compared to ATL
  Windows Runtime C++ Template Library resembles the Active Template Library (ATL) because you can use it to create small, fast COM objects.
 Windows Runtime C++ Template Library and ATL also share concepts such as definition of objects in modules, explicit registration of interfaces, and open creation of objects by using factories.
 You might be comfortable with Windows Runtime C++ Template Library if you're familiar with ATL.

- Windows Runtime C++ Template Library supports the COM functionality that is required for Universal Windows Platform apps.
+ Windows Runtime C++ Template Library supports the COM functionality that is required for UWP apps.
 Therefore, it differs from the ATL because it omits direct support for COM features such as:

 -   aggregation